ic3qu33n/michelangelo-reanimator/README.md

 The second stage payload also does the following:
 -uses polymorphism to ensure that the graphical payload mutates slightly on each iteration
--loads the original MBR from the 3rd sector on disk (where it had been saved during viral infection)
+-also uses polymorphism to decrypt itself at boot after each power cycle -loads the original MBR from the 3rd sector on disk (where it had been saved during viral infection)
 maps it into memory at 0x7c00 and jumps to it